 Birth, Parents and Siblings

 Bonnie was born on November 10, 1911, in Dixon, Kentucky, Webster County in northwest Kentucky to parents, Robert Lee Overby, age 29, and Norma Lee Stone, age 26.
 Later in life Robert and Norma were known as Papa and Mama O’by by their grandchildren and even children, based on the young grandchildren’s attempt to pronounce Overby.
 Bonnie was the third oldest of five children, including Elizabeth (Bess: 1903 – 1990), Cletus (1906 – 1908, died young due to dysentery), Maurice (1913 - 1995) and Lois (1919-1988).
 Mama O’by chose Bonnie’s name based on a little red haired baby girl in a carriage she had seen.
 Bonnie’s original birth certificate mistakenly listed her as Pauline Overby.
 A handwritten update to her birth certificate is dated 1956 by the Kentucky State Registrar.
-Later Bonnie and Jim had it validated and/or corrected in 1973 in correspondence with the Kentucky Department of Health and the U.S. Department of Commerce.
+Later Bonnie and her husband, Jim, had it validated and/or corrected in 1973 in correspondence with the Kentucky Department of Health and the U.S. Department of Commerce.

 Growing up

-Bonnie Maude grew up in Dixon, Kentucky with her family, likely on the family farm.
-No other information exists regarding her early years prior to attending and graduating from Webster County High School.
+Bonnie grew up in Dixon, Kentucky with her family on the family farm.
+No other information exists regarding her early years prior to attending Webster County High School.
 By all accounts she was a superior student and a good athlete.
-She played on the high school women’s basketball team and anecdotally played tennis as well.
+Bonnie was a regular on the high school Honor Roll each year.
+She was also one of three members of the very successful women’s high school debate team, along with Frances Melton and Helen Lisman.
+According to a news clipping:

-In 1927, between her Junior and Senior years of high school, she made a trip with approximately a dozen classmates on a Blue and Gray Bus Lines bus with stops in Cambridge City, Indiana (halfway between Indianapolis and Dayton), Allegheny National Park in Pennsylvania, Ticonderoga, New York, Niagara Falls, New York, Lexington, Massachusetts and Washington, DC, as evidenced by several photos.
+In 1927, between her Junior and Senior years of high school, she took a school trip with approximately a dozen classmates on a Blue and Gray Bus Lines bus with stops in Cambridge City, Indiana (halfway between Indianapolis and Dayton), Allegheny National Park in Pennsylvania, Ticonderoga, New York, Niagara Falls, New York, Lexington, Massachusetts and Washington, DC, as evidenced by several photos.

 In 1928, she made a trip to Hodgenville, Kentucky, birthplace of Abraham Lincoln and the location of the Abraham Lincoln Birthplace National Historical Park, as evidenced by several photos.
+She seemed to admire throughout life as she kept the following quote from a newspaper, initially attributed to Lincoln:

 Bonnie was quite active and visible at Oakland City College.
 Per The Mirror, the Oakland City College Yearbook: